-There will be a cash prize for the top three teams in each division:
+There will be a cash prize for the top three teams in Montana:

 For each registered team that completes the challenge, teachers will be entered into a drawing for a $100 cash prize.

-Teachers can create as many student teams as they’d like and the Montana Council on Economic Education has generously provided all registration and participation fees.
+Teachers can create as many student teams as they’d like and the Montana Council for Economic Education has generously provided all registration and participation fees.